Last Updated on December 6, 2020 by ellduclos

 When I mention this I get shocked responses from bloggers who had no idea that it was possible to get this much blog traffic from Pinterest!

 What happens next is that bloggers will then create a Pinterest and try to master it without taking the time to learn how to use it properly.

 “How come my blog traffic isn’t growing?
 Why can’t I get my pins to convert to clicks?
 What am I doing wrong with my Pinterest account?”

 Today I want to share 7 reasons why your Pinterest strategy isn’t working.
 If you try to fix these 7 mistakes you may just see an increase in blog traffic thanks to Pinterest!

 Disclaimer: Affiliate links are used!
 If you purchase via my link I get a small commission at no additional cost to you.
 I only recommend products I love and use.
-This helps support my blog and provide free content for you!
-Thank you for your support.
 You can read my full disclosure policy here.

 If you are using Pinterest to try and grow your blog traffic, it is essential to make sure your Pinterest is set up properly, because YES there is a proper way to have it set up.
 Let’s talk about some of the major keys to setting up a Pinterest profile properly.